tliao5/ALDControl/README.md

 ## Planned Features:
 - Performance improvements to enhance display smoothness and reduce latency
-- "De-spaghettification" of various controllers for an easier modification process
+- "De-spaghettification" of various controllers for easier software modification in the future

 ---